zerotier/libzt/docs/zt_sdk_primer.md

 - If the user-space network stack grants the tap service the new `tcp_pcb`, the tap service then repurposes the socket used for the RPC message and returns its file descriptor to your application for it to use as the new socket.

 From your application's perspective nothing out of the ordinary has happened.
 It called `socket()`, and got a file descriptor back.

-As you can see, the general idea here is to slip in some special code that communicates with our ZeroTier service.
-Now, depending on your system's OS or architecture we might need to use different methods for getting that "secret sauce" into your application.
-We discuss that [here](shims_zt_sdk.md).

 #### You might be wondering some of the following:
 - **What would happen if you attempted to create a socket of the `AF_LOCAL` variety?**